 Fellow Globes winner Elisabeth Moss, of Handmaid’s Tale, drove this point home by using her acceptance speech to quote the eponymous 1985 Margaret Atwood novel her Hulu series is based upon.
 “We were the people who were not in the papers.
 We lived in the blank white spaces at the edges of print,” the actress said.
 “It gave us more freedom.
 We lived in the gaps between the stories.”
 Yet, that time is over, as Moss capped her speech by announcing, “We no longer live in the blank white spaces at the edge of print … We are the story in print, and we are writing the story ourselves.”

-All three of these award-winning series include women of color, yet, they’re all pushed to the margins, to use Moss’ parlace.
+All three of these award-winning series include women of colour, yet, they’re all pushed to the margins, to use Moss’ parlance.
 Zoe Kravitz’s Lies character Bonnie Carlson exists as a cypher for Witherspoon’s Madeline Martha Mackenzie to rage against.
-Samira Wiley’s Moira was a fan-favorite on Handmaid’s, but no one would say the Hulu drama is the Black lesbian’s personal Tale.
-And, Maisel has a character, Harriet (Wakeema Hollis), whose entire job is to service the rare B. Altman cosmetics customer of color.
+Samira Wiley’s Moira was a fan-favourite on Handmaid’s, but no one would say the Hulu drama is the Black lesbian’s personal Tale.
+And, Maisel has a character, Harriet (Wakeema Hollis), whose entire job is to service the rare B. Altman cosmetics customer of colour.
 That's a period-factual detail, but couldn't Harriet's role be more than that one-sentence, melanin-focused description?

-When you widen the scope to see who did get some HFPA love, Issa Rae is the sole woman of color who was nominated for a Globe, and her HBO comedy, Insecure, did not get the same honor.
+When you widen the scope to see who did get some HFPA love, Issa Rae is the sole woman of colour who was nominated for a Globe, and her HBO comedy, Insecure, did not get the same honour.

 On the Emmys side, only Viola Davis, Tracee Ellis Ross, Oprah Winfrey’s The Immortal Life of Henrietta Lacks, and Black Mirror’s "San Junipero," co-led by Black British actress Gugu Mbatha-Raw, broke though to get a nod in the major categories, in which there were over 60 nominations.